Allard, Edmonton: Homeowners Association and Community League

+The Allard Homeowners Association manages community features and amenities to enhance long-term sustainability and resident enjoyment.
+All property owners must pay yearly fees to the AHOA.

+The Allard Community League was founded in late 2023 and is part of the Edmonton Federation of Community Leagues.
+The League meets in Dr Lila Fahlman School.

 Public Schools

-Dr Lila Fahlman is a Kindergarten to grade 9 Edmonton Public School located in the Allard neighbourhood.
+Dr Lila Fahlman K-9 school is the only school in Allard, and is operated by Edmonton Public Schools.

 Surrounding neighbourhoods

 To the West of Allard is the neighbourhood of Desrochers, to the North East is Cavanagh and to the North is Callaghan.
 South of Allard is newly annexed lands from the County of Leduc.